patrickballeux/screenstudio/apps/README.txt

 </body
 </html>

 In the "BODY" tag, set the background and foreground color.
 To ensure that the overlay will use all the available space, set the width and height also in the body tag.

 See http://www.w3schools.com/tags/ for a list of tags to use...

-- PANEL CONTENT TAGS
+- TAGS

 In the text/html content, some tags are supported to udate the text content with values like the current date and time.